Devsh-Graphics-Programming/Nabla/README.md

 If you have ties to original irrlicht and feel like improving this repository's readmes and the wiki, contact devsh.

-Words of appreciation for developers of [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross) which IrrlichtBAW make use of.
+Words of appreciation for developers of [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross) which IrrlichtBAW makes use of.
-Big thanks for developers of [shaderc](https://github.com/google/shaderc) which IrrlichtBAW make use of.
+Big thanks for developers of [shaderc](https://github.com/google/shaderc) which IrrlichtBAW makes use of.